Pakistan: Imran Khan chairs National Security Committee meet ahead of debate on no-confidence motion

 Debate on no-confidence motion

-The National Assembly of Pakistan, meanwhile, is scheduled to begin its debate on the no-confidence motion against Khan’s government on Thursday evening, according to Dawn.
+Meanwhile, the National Assembly of Pakistan was adjourned minutes after it was convened to debate the no-confidence motion against Khan’s government on Thursday.
+The Assembly will now meet on April 3.

 The motion was tabled in the Assembly on March 28 by Leader of Opposition Shehbaz Sharif after getting approval from 161 members of the House.

 Khan’s Pakistan Tehreek-e-Insaf party landed in trouble after about 100 MPs from the Opposition parties, such as the Pakistan Muslim League-Nawaz and the Pakistan People’s Party, on March 8 had moved a no-confidence motion against it.